adamsilver/fdpb/03-Book-A-Flight.md

 Jeremy Keith often talks about the web being a *continuum*[^10].
 He means the web is constantly changing.
 New browsers are released frequently.
 All of them have varying features and capabilities.
 At any particular moment in time, we need to think about what level of support makes sense for any given component.

-As discussed earlier, there is a lack of browser support on desktop but that's been fixed by implementing a custom date picker component.
+As discussed earlier, there is a lack of (desktop) browser support for date inputs.
+But we fixed that with the date picker component.
 In future things will change.
 The number of people experiencing the degraded version will diminish as browser support gets better.
 And, when it does, we can remove the script.
 This creates a faster page as there is no script to download, and gives us less code to maintain.

 #### Tying up loose ends

+> There is something to be said for design that ignores people, people ignore it.

-There are some users who use a browser that lacks support for the date input but that Javascript is unavailable.
-It would be remiss of me to ignore this situation.
-Afterall there is something to be said for design that ignores people, people ignore it.
+There are some users who use a browser that doesn't support date inputs.
+If the user experiences a Javascript failure while using one of these browsers they won't be informed of the expected format.

-In this scenario there won't be a hint explaining the expected format.
-We can't just add one because it will show for those using a browser that does support the date input.
-The format of which differs.
-In short, the input doesn't degrade as gracefully as we would have liked it to.
+Remember they'll be supported by the interface when the date input is supported.
+And they'll also be supported by the date picker component.
+But in this case, they'll be left hintless.
+We can't add one because the hint will show for browsers that support the date input whereby the format differs.
+Unfortunately, the date input doesn't degrade as gracefully as we would have liked it to.

 ![Degraded scenario](.)